Here are some of your frequently asked questions Answered!

 How do I drop a class?

 Dropping a course happens during the first week of the semester on BraveWeb.
 Once registration is closed, you withdraw from courses and earn the final grade of “W”.
 The course withdrawal form is available in the Registrar’s Office or on the Registrar’s Office forms page, found below.
-You will need to obtain the signatures of your instructor and advisor, and present it to our office for processing.
+You will need to obtain the signature of your advisor and present it to our office for processing.

 How do I add a class?